Our History and Founders

 Peter met Elizabeth when they were both students at Cornell University, and they eventually married and had two children.
 Elizabeth’s passion was painting, and she had a long and successful career as an artist.
 She experimented with a variety of media and styles and is best known for the organic abstraction of her landscapes.
 The current logo for the Foundation is based on Elizabeth’s work.

 Peter and Liz understood that with prosperity comes responsibility and established The Peter and Elizabeth C. Tower Foundation in 1990.
 Peter and Elizabeth’s two daughters, Mollie and Cynthia, and their husbands, John and Robert, serve on the Foundation Board helping to guide it as their parents had envisioned.
-The Foundation has remained true to the vision of supporting young people impacted by intellectual disabilities, learning disabilities, mental health issues, and substance use disorders in the communities important to their lives.
+The foundation is committed to its vision of communities that embrace and value young people living with an intellectual disability, learning disability, mental health issue and/or substance use disorder, eliminate the associated stigmas, and increase awareness of young people living with one of these issues.

 ELIZABETH C. TOWER